RistoAle97/RistoAle97/README.md

 # :technologist: About me

-- 🎓 BSc degree in Computer Science at University of Florence.
+- 🎓 B.Sc. degree in Computer Science at University of Florence.
-- 🎓 MSc student in Computer Science (Artificial Intelligence curriculum) at University of Pisa.
+- 🎓 M.Sc. student in Computer Science (Artificial Intelligence curriculum) at University of Pisa.
 - 📚 Currently working on my master degree thesis on non-autoregressive NMT.
 - 🔨 I mostly work with Python right now.